 In early Middle Ages, the people surprisingly weren't this at least to the extent seen today, as public baths were an important social function to all classes of the society.
 After a while the church found out that prostitution was practiced in them, and some doctors connected (partially correctly) some of the epidemics to communal bathing.
 As result, washing yourself came considered to be both immoral and unhealthy well into the 18th, or even 19th century.

 Regular bathing was also seen as the preserve of Moors, Turks and Jews and not something a proper Christian should really be doing, especially in those areas of Europe which had direct contact with Islam.
 In Aragon and Castile, bathing was one of the excuses by which a person in high society could be brought before the Inquisition... and likely be forced into re-education.

 This however happened only in late 15th and early 16th century, so standards of hygiene in Middle Ages (both Dark Ages, and High Middle Ages) were pretty high in comparison to Renaissance.

-Actually the latter is most like not the case.
-Louis XIV, as most people who could afford that, limited his hygiene to changing clothes (or at least shirts and undergarments) several times a day.
+Legend has it that Louis XIV only bathed twice in his entire life.
+Twice.
+And he hated both of them.
+The story goes that he once had his socks removed and he was so moldy that one of his toes dropped off.
+Like most who could afford it, he limited his hygiene to changing clothes (or at least shirts and undergarments) several times a day.
 Clothes were cleaned regularly, bodies... not so much.
 The truth is, however, that some courtiers who followed the suit sometimes complained about king's smell.

 Crust punks.
 They justify their refusal to bathe for a number of reasons, the government controls the water supply, hair products tested on animals, being downright broke.